DataDog/documentation/content/en/integrations/pivotal_platform.md

 git_integration_title: pivotal_platform
 newhlevel: true
 updated_for_agent: 6.0
-description: "Track the health of your Pivotal Platform VMs and the jobs they run."
+description: "Track the health of your Pivotal Platform (formerly Cloud Foundry) VMs and the jobs they run."
 is_public: true
 public_title: Datadog-Pivotal Platform Integration
-short_description: "Track the health of your Pivotal Platform VMs and the jobs they run."
+short_description: "Track the health of your Pivotal Platform (formerly Cloud Foundry) VMs and the jobs they run."
 categories:
 - provisioning
 - configuration & deployment